liferoad/beamllm/README.md

 ### Run the Ollama models (Recommended)

-With `make docker_ollama`, the custom container is built on top of the ollama container to run the streaming Beam pipeline.
+With `make docker_ollama`, the custom container is built on top of the Ollama container to run the streaming Beam pipeline.
-`beamllm/models/ollama.py` creates a customer ollama model handler, which allows users to specify any supported ollama models.
+`beamllm/models/ollama.py` creates a custom Ollama model handler, which allows users to specify any supported Ollama models.
 The default model is `llama3`.

-Note since ollama needs to download the model on the fly, Dataflow workers should be able to connect the internet.
+> **Note:** Since Ollama needs to download the model on the fly, Dataflow workers should be able to connect to the internet.

-One example output for `ollama` with `llama3` is,
+One example output for `ollama` with `llama3` is:

 ```bash
 Listening for messages on projects/apache-beam-testing/subscriptions/llm_output-f39cef17-0d4b-4dc6-8460-fd6005a9a553..